 Nuthatch feeding on seeds at a bird feeder.

-15 Birds That Eat Safflower Seeds 2023 (A Complete Guide)
+15 Birds That Eat Safflower Seeds: The Ultimate Guide!

 Birds That Eat Safflower Seeds